Meroll History, Family Crest & Coats of Arms

 More information is included under the topic Early Meroll Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Meroll family to the New World and Oceana
+Migration of the Meroll family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Meroll or a variant listed above were: John Merrill, who settled in Boston Mass in 1630; Peirce Merrill settled in Virginia in 1655; John Merrill settled in Barbados in 1663; Moses Merrill settled in Boston in 1822..